yutiachen5/bjorn_rep/README.md

 # Bjorn

-This pipeline is the rebuild and improved version of bjorn pipeline: https://github.com/andersen-lab/bjorn-general/tree/master.
+This pipeline is the rebuilt of [Bjorn-general](https://github.com/andersen-lab/bjorn-general.git).
 The Bjorn-general pipeline is a Nextflow pipeline designed for analysis of H5N1 influenza sequence data, integrating deep mutational scanning (DMS), and obtaining mutations at both a host and population level.

 ## Key Features